thanos-io/thanos/docs/components/bucket.md

 #### Probes

-- Thanos downsample exposes two endpoints for probing.
+- The downsample service exposes two endpoints for probing:
   - `/-/healthy` starts as soon as initial setup completed.
   - `/-/ready` starts after all the bootstrapping completed (e.g object store bucket connection) and ready to serve traffic.